-Companies currently pay Corporation Tax of 19% for all non-ring fenced profits.
+Companies currently pay Corporation Tax between 19% and 25% on all non-ring fenced profits.
 There is also the option to pay yourself more tax-efficiently through a company, take advantage of more business reliefs and expenses, and invest pre-tax income into a pension.

 Sole traders and other small businesses pay between 20% and 45% Income Tax, as well as National Insurance, on all annual profits.

 You have to hold an annual general meeting

 As per the Companies Act 2006, there is no legal requirement for a private limited company to hold an annual general meeting, nor any general meetings, unless stipulated in the articles of association.

 This has been the case since 1 October 2007.
 However, many companies with multiple shareholders choose to hold general meetings to discuss the progress of the business, review strategies, and vote on matters requiring shareholder approval.

 A dormant company is a specific company structure